Akashappanna/Todo/README.md

 2. Todo : sorts the todo list which has a 'state : Todo'.
 3. In progress : sorts the todo list which has a 'state : In progress'.
 4. Done : sorts the todo list which has a 'state : Done'.
-5. clear filter : clears the filter and updates original data.
+5. Clear filter : clears the filter and updates original data.

 The app is made responsive using `npm i bootstrap` and tools icons are added using `npm react-icons`

-The development scripts
+The development scripts in project directory
-In project directory

 ### `npm install`

 ### `npm start`

-The production scripts
+The production scripts in project directory
-In project directory

 ### `npm run build`